 Before we present our system, let us review the state of the art.

-In [NW01a], Naylor and Watt present an approach based on meta style sheets that utilizes a MATHML-based markup of arbitrary notations in terms of their content and presentation and, based on the manual selection of users, generates user-specific XSLT style sheets [Kay06] for the adaptation of documents.
-Naylor and Watt [NW01b] introduce a one-dimensional context annotation of content expression to intensionally select an appropriate notation specification.
-The authors claim that users also want to relegate the styling decision to some defaulting mechanism and propose the following hierarchy of default notation specification (from high to low): command line control, input documents defaults, meta stylesheets defaults, and content dictionary defaults.
+Naylor, Smirnova, and Watt [NW01a,SW06b,SW06a] present an approach based on meta stylesheets that utilizes a MATHML-based markup of arbitrary notations in terms of their content and presentation and, based on the manual selection of users, generates user-specific XSLT style sheets [Kay06] for the adaptation of documents.
+Naylor and Watt [NW01a] introduce a one-dimensional context annotation of content expressions to intensionally select an appropriate notation specification.
+The authors claim that users also want to delegate the styling decision to some defaulting mechanism and propose the following hierarchy of default notation specification (from high to low): command line control, input documents defaults, meta stylesheets defaults, and content dictionary defaults.